 He graduated with the maximum grade in double bass in 1999 under the guide of Mo.
 Franco Muzzi.
 In 2010 he obtained the Master degree in Jazz Music with Magna Cum Laude at the State Music Conservatory 'Vincenzo Bellini' of Palermo with a thesis entitled 'Musical syncretism in contemporary Jazz’.

-From 2010 until 2015 he taught electric bass at the State Music Conservatory 'V. Bellini' of Palermo and from 2011 until 2013 at the State Music Conservatory 'A. Corelli' of Messina.
-At the moment he teaches at the State Music Conservatory ‘G. Rossini’ of Pesaro.
+From 2010 until 2015 he taught electric bass at the 'V. Bellini' State Conservatory’s Jazz Department of Palermo and from 2011 until 2013 at the 'A. Corelli' State Conservatory’s Jazz Department of Messina.

 During his career he performed in numerous festivals in Italy, Japan, China, U.S.A., Austria, Switzerland, Portugal, Spain, France, Slovenia, Norway, Turkey, Germany, Holland, and Malaysia.

 From 1994 until 2007 he has been a member of the world music band Tammorra with whom he recorded two CDs, 'Ballu Tunnu' (1994) and 'Sali' (2001) produced by the German label Biber Records.
 The band won also the 8th edition of the 'Folk Herbst Fest' in Plauen (Germany).

 In 2001 he received the diploma at the 'European School of Jazz Orchestra', studying with Gunther Schuller, Bill Russo, Dusko Gojkovich, with grades 27/30.
 With the same orchestra, he performed the Italian premiere of the 'New Orleans Suite' by Duke Ellington under the direction of Bill Russo.

 In 2002 he composed and performed the music of ‘Garibaldi', a short movie directed by S. Pecoraro.